ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 "The following paths are not writable:"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This error occurs when the process running the updater does not have proper filesystem permissions to move the new ExpressionEngine files into place.
-Take a look at the :ref:`Set File Permissions <file_permissions>` section of the installation guide to make sure corret permissions are set.
+Take a look at the :ref:`Set File Permissions <file_permissions>` section of the installation guide to make sure correct permissions are set.

 Cannot rollback a failed upgrade
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^